gadam/module_06_challenge/README.md

 **Proptech**, the application of technology to real-estate markets, is offering an instant, one-click service for people to buy properties and then rent them.
+This notebook analyses the sale per square foot and gross rent data for several neighbourhoods in San Francisco and determines whether the buy-then-rent one-click strategy has merit based on the potential returns of the area.